DiscordBM/DiscordBM/README.md

 In [Discord developer portal](https://discord.com/developers/applications):
 ![Finding App ID](/images/bot_app_id.png)

+## Warnings
+This libarary will try to follow the no-breaking-changes-in-minor-versions rule, with exceptions:
+* If Discord has made some changes that need breaking changes in this library, but are not worth a major release and are rather small.
+* When adding enum cases.

 ## Wishlist / Not Yet supported:
 * Better documentation
 * More tests (add ci too)